sjw10/INDE-577/README.md

 The confusion matrix is a table that analyzes how well the machine/learner performed on classification.
 Instead of simply giving a percentage of classifications that are classified correctly or incorrectly, the classification matrix breaks the classifications down even further to show how each of the classes is categorized.
 Below is an image of a classic confusion matrix:
 ![confusion matrix](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.researchgate.net%2Fprofile%2FSteven_Mcelwee2%2Fpublication%2F327190637%2Ffigure%2Fdownload%2Ffig1%2FAS%3A662947315597312%401535070365706%2FConfusion-matrix-for-binary-classification.png&f=1&nofb=1)

-This matrix is extremely relevant to our current situation with COVID-19.
+This matrix, while important in machine learning, is also extremely relevant to our current situation with COVID-19.
 As we can see, this matrix breaks down each category into four different components so that we can see exactly how many true positives, false positives, true negatives, and false negatives there are.
 This way, if there is a high error, we can see where the error originates from.
 I will be using the confusion matrix from Scikit-Learn.

 ### Classification Report
 Based on our confusion matrix, we can also print out a classification report.
 Our classification report contains three categories: Precision, Recall, and F1-Score.